QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: Abstract

 \section{Abstract}

-Recent studies have shown that hadronic multiplicity in deep inelastic scattering is associated with an entanglement entropy.
-However, such definitions are intrinsically longitudinal and do not capture the full phase--space structure of the proton.
-In this work, we investigate the Wehrl entropy of the proton constructed from Husimi distribution obtained from the Gaussian smearing of the Wigner distribution.
-We show that the entanglement entropy naturally emerges from the normalization condition of the Husimi distribution within this framework.
-In addition, the Wehrl entropy contains a contribution associated with transverse degrees of freedom.
-Numerical results for the proton Wehrl entropy are presented for different values of the virtuality.
+Recent studies have shown that hadronic multiplicity in deep inelastic scattering can be associated with entanglement entropy.
+However, such definitions are intrinsically longitudinal and do not capture the full phase-–space structure of the proton.
+In this work, we investigate the proton Wehrl entropy constructed from the gluon Husimi distribution, which provides a positive phase--space description within the present definitions and model calculations.
+Within this framework, we employ a gluon light-–front spectator model based on soft–-wall AdS/QCD–-inspired wave functions, with free parameters constrained by global NNPDF fits, allowing us to compute both parton distribution functions and Wigner distributions.
+The Husimi distribution is obtained via Gaussian smearing of the Wigner distribution with width given by the saturation scale in the GBW model.
+We show that from a normalized Husimi distribution one can decompose the Wehrl entropy into an entanglement entropy term and a residual term associated with transverse degrees of freedom.
+Numerical results for the proton entanglement entropy are shown and compared with CMS data, while the Wehrl entropy is presented for different values of the virtuality.